Finance

 Private Wealth Management provides in-depth investments knowledge, an understanding of personal taxation issues and personal financial and small business planning strategies and a background covering legal issues such as estate planning, power of attorney and family law.

-Schulich graduates can also specialize in Financial Services or pursue a concurrent Graduate Diploma in Financial Engineering.
+Schulich graduates can also pursue a concurrent Graduate Diploma in Financial Engineering.

 At Schulich you secure one of the most comprehensive Finance programs in Canada, with a wide spectrum of financial disciplines and the opportunity to learn much of the CFA curriculum.